-The Friends of Maryland State Parks (FMSP) is a statewide non-profit, independent, volunteer, citizen’s 501©(3) organization formed in 1997 to preserve, protect, enhance and advocate for our state parks — one of Maryland’s most precious treasures.
+The Friends of Maryland State Parks (FMSP) is a statewide non-profit, all volunteer, citizen’s 501©(3) organization (FED ID# 52-2049562) formed in 1997 to preserve, protect, enhance and advocate for our state parks — one of Maryland’s most precious treasures.
 We believe state parks are public lands that belong to “all citizens” and future generations.

 Through volunteerism, advocacy and fundraising, the Friends of Maryland State Parks (FMSP) Foundation aims to achieve the FMSP initiatives and goals.